nabla-c0d3/sslyze/README.md

 Key features include:
 * Fully [documented Python API](https://nabla-c0d3.github.io/sslyze/documentation/), in order to run scans and process the results directly from Python.
-* **New: Support for TLS 1.3 (draft 23) and the [ROBOT vulnerability](https://nabla-c0d3.github.io/blog/2017/12/17/sslyze-robot-scan/).**
+* **New: Support for TLS 1.3 and early data testing.**
 * Scans are automatically dispatched among multiple processes, making them very fast.
 * Performance testing: session resumption and TLS tickets support.
-* Security testing: weak cipher suites, insecure renegotiation, CRIME, Heartbleed and more.
+* Security testing: weak cipher suites, insecure renegotiation, ROBOT, Heartbleed and more.
 * Server certificate validation and revocation checking through OCSP stapling.
 * Support for StartTLS handshakes on SMTP, XMPP, LDAP, POP, IMAP, RDP, PostGres and FTP.
 * Scan results can be written to an XML or JSON file for further processing.